willfurnass/sheffield_hpc/sharc/software/libs/gdal.rst

    :Latest version: 2.2.0
    :URL: http://www.gdal.org/

 GDAL is a library used by many Geographic Information Systems (GIS) packages for converting between many different raster and vector GIS data formats.
 It also includes command-line utilities for data translation and processing.
-It is released under an an X/MIT style Open Source license by the [Open Source Geospatial Foundation](http://www.osgeo.org/).
+It is released under an an X/MIT style Open Source license by the `Open Source Geospatial Foundation <http://www.osgeo.org/>`_.

 Usage
 -----